Tryflle/WeaveInstallDocs/README.md

   6. Add your mods to the folder and then run the `.sh` script.
 ## Installion Method for Weave Manager
 - Weave Manager Electron
-  1. Note: Weave Manager Electron is very buggy and I don't recommend it.
+  1. Note: Weave Manager Electron is very buggy and I don't recommend it as it usually fails to relaunch and uses excess amounts of resources.
+You should use Weave Loader instead.
   2. Install the corresponding version for your operating system from https://github.com/exejar/Weave-Manager/releases
   3. Add your mods to:
      - Unix: `~/.weave/mods`, create it if it does not exist.